btcpayserver/btcpayserver-doc/FAQ.md

 BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin and altcoins directly, with no fees, transaction cost or a middleman.

 BTCPay is a non-custodial invoicing system which eliminates the involvement of a third-party.
 Payments with BTCPay go directly to your wallet, which increases the privacy and security.
 Your private keys are never uploaded to the server.
-There is no address re-use, since each invoice generates a new address deriving from your xpubkey.
+There is no address re-use since each invoice generates a new address deriving from your xpubkey.

 ## BTCPay vs other processors?

-The biggest advantage of BTCPay over other processors is that it is completely free and open-source, non-custodial software, created by the community.
-While most of other processors hold your Bitcoins, BTCPay allows you to receive paymets P2P, directly to your software or hardware wallet.
-Furthemore, BTCPay allows you to become a processor yourself, so that you can offer different packages and help spread the adoption locally or globally.
+The most significant advantage of BTCPay over other processors is that it is entirely free and open-source, non-custodial software, created by the community.
+While most of the other processors hold your Bitcoins, BTCPay allows you to receive payments P2P, directly to your software or hardware wallet.
+Furthermore, BTCPay will enable you to become a processor yourself, so that you can offer different packages and help spread the adoption locally or globally.

 BTCPay is a self-hosted software.
 This means that you are your own payment processor.
 There are no subscriptions, no transaction fees.
-While most of other processors hold your Bitcoins, BTCPay allows you to receive paymets P2P, directly to your software or hardware wallet.
-There's is no third-party involvement which significantly increases the censorship-resistance, privacy, and security.
+While most of the other processors hold your Bitcoins, BTCPay allows you to receive payments P2P, directly to your software or hardware wallet.
+There's no third-party involvement which significantly increases the censorship-resistance, privacy, and security.
 With BTCPay, you are your own bank.

-Furthemore, BTCPay allows you to become a processor yourself, so that you can offer different packages and help spread the adoption locally or globally.
+Furthermore, BTCPay allows you to become a processor yourself so that you can offer different packages and help spread the adoption locally or globally.

 ## Why are everyone so excited about BTCPay?

-The community is excited about BTCPay and often recommends it to merchants or content creators, because it the software offers  a direct way for store-owners and charities to receive Bitcoin payments, which grately improves the privacy of the customers/donors.
-BTCPay offers a censorship-resistant way of receiving bitcoin.
-The fact that the software is free and open-source gives a huge opportunity for developers to build things and integrations on top of BTCPay.
+The community is excited about BTCPay and often recommends it to merchants or content creators because it the software offers a direct way for store-owners and charities to receive Bitcoin payments, which significantly improves the privacy of the customers/donors.
+BTCPay provides a censorship-resistant way of accepting bitcoin.
+The fact that the software is free and open-source gives a great opportunity for developers to build things and integrations on top of BTCPay.

 ## How much it costs to run BTCPay Server?